 On hearing defendant provide his name and birth date, Devlin checked defendant’s information and alerted Frankus that defendant had prior arrests for drugs.
 Frankus then got out of the patrol car, approached defendant on foot, and asked if defendant “had any dope on him.”
 After defendant said no, Frankus asked to search him for drugs.
 Defendant responded by asking Frankus “what he had done wrong and why [Frankus] was harassing him.”
 Frankus told defendant “that he hadn’t done anything wrong and that I was just simply doing my job and talking to people, as I’m expected to do.”

 Around that time, defendant asked if he was under arrest and was told he was not.
 He made no attempt to leave.
 Frankus again asked for consent to search defendant.
 Defendant said nothing but pulled several items from his pants pocket.
 When defendant did so, Frankus saw that the pocket contained a loaded syringe.
-Frankus then asked if he "could be sure that [defendant] had taken everything out of his pockets."
+Frankus then asked if he “could be sure that [defendant] had taken everything out of bis pockets.”
 In response, defendant put his hands in the air.

 Frankus “pulled everything else out of [defendant’s] pockets” and found what appeared to be a baggie of methamphetamine.
 After Frankus told Devlin about finding drugs on defendant, Devlin read defendant his Miranda rights.
 Defendant then told Devlin that “he had a needle and a bag of meth in his pocket.”

-*68 Before trial, defendant moved to suppress the evidence found as a result of Frankus's search of his person.
+*235 Before trial, defendant moved to suppress the evidence found as a result of Frankus’s search of his person.
 The trial court denied that motion.

 On appeal, defendant contends that the trial court erred because he was stopped in violation of Article I, section 9, and the evidence at issue was obtained by exploiting that unlawful seizure.
 Defendant argues that he was seized when Frankus obtained his name and date of birth and “defendant was aware of the fact that the officers were conducting the records check.”
 Under Hall, the police actions constituted a stop, defendant contends, because a reasonable person in his circumstances would not feel free to leave while the police conducted their investigation.

-The state responds that asking for a person's name and date of birth to run a records check does not constitute a seizure.
-In the state's view, "[a]t most, Hall clarified that, even if identification is returned to a citizen, using information obtained from the identification to run a records check in the citizen's presence transforms an encounter into a stop."
+The state responds that asking for a person’s name and date of birth to run a records check does not constitute a seizure.
+In the state’s view, “[a]t most, Hall clarified that, even if identification is returned to a citizen, using information obtained from the identification to run a records check in the citizen’s presence transforms an encounter into a stop.”
 (Emphasis in original.)
-The state posits that, regardless of defendant's belief that a records check was occurring, Frankus's request for defendant's name and date of birthwithout taking defendant's identification or indicating that a records check was being conductedwould not cause a reasonable person to believe that he was not free to leave.
+The state posits that, regardless of defendant’s belief that a. records check was occurring, Frankus’s request for defendant’s name and date of birth— without taking defendant’s identification or indicating that a records check was being conducted — would not cause a reasonable person to believe that he was not free to leave.

 We begin with principles concerning seizures of persons.
 Encounters between police officers and citizens fall into three general categories:

-"The first category, `mere conversation' encounters, encompasses consensual interactions between police officers and citizens that require no justification and that do not implicate Article I, section 9.
-The second category, temporary restraints of a person's liberty for investigatory purposes or `stop[s]' under ORS 131.615(1) (1995)constitutes a type of `seizure' of a person under Article I, section 9, that must be justified by a reasonable suspicion of criminal activity.
-The third category, arrests, also constitutes a `seizure' of a person under Article I, section 9, and must be justified by probable cause to believe that the person arrested has committed a crime."
+“The first category, ‘mere conversation’ encounters, encompasses consensual interactions between police officers and citizens that require no justification and that do not implicate Article I, section 9.
+The second category, temporary restraints of a person’s liberty for investigatory purposes— or ‘stop[s]’ under ORS 131.615(1) (1995) — constitutes a type of ‘seizure’ of a person under Article I, section 9, that must be justified by a reasonable suspicion of criminal activity.
+The third category, arrests, also constitutes a ‘seizure’ of a person under Article I, section 9, and must be justified by probable cause to believe that the person arrested has committed a crime.”

-Under Article I, section 9, a person is seized "(a) if a law enforcement officer intentionally and significantly restricts, interferes with, or otherwise deprives an individual of that individual's liberty or freedom of movement; or (b) whenever an individual believes that (a), above, has occurred and such belief is objectively reasonable in the circumstances."
-Holmes, 311 Or. at 409-10, 813 P.2d 28 (omitted).
-In determining whether a police officer has seized a person, "[t]he pivotal factor is whether the officer, even if making inquiries a private citizen would not, has otherwise conducted himself in a manner that would be perceived as a nonoffensive contact if it had occurred between two ordinary citizens."
-Id. at 410, 813 P.2d 28 (citation omitted).
+Under Article I, section 9, a person is seized “(a) if a law enforcement officer intentionally and significantly restricts, interferes with, or otherwise deprives an individual of that individual’s liberty or freedom of movement; or (b) whenever an individual believes that (a), above, has occurred and such belief is objectively reasonable in the circumstances.”

 When a person is aware of being the subject of a pending records check, it is reasonable for the person to believe that he is not free to go.
 In Hall, a police officer took the defendant’s identification card, radioed for a warrant check, and then promptly returned the card.
 Concluding that the defendant had been stopped, the court explained: